 As a student, you’ll develop broad communication skills which will enable you to write clearly and speak persuasively.
 Your analytical ability, problem-solving skills, and alternative dispute resolution techniques will be honed, and you’ll also learn how to help clients achieve their goals through proper planning.

 Our practical skills program consists of litigation and planning tracks that are woven throughout your law school curriculum.
-And your law skills experience will be customized to match your chosen track.

 At Liberty Law, you’ll gain the skills necessary to handle a lawsuit from the initial interview all the way through to the trial phase.
 Our goal is for every one of our students to graduate with the confidence required to be a successful litigation attorney.